 The organization shall be called the Graduate Student Association; hereafter abbreviated GSA.

 Article II- Purpose & Mission

-- To provide social/networking opportunities for graduate students.
+- To provide social and networking opportunities for Graduate students.

 Article III- Membership

 Section I- Type of membership shall consist of active membership